Eusgor/test-task/README.md

 test-task requires the following software:
 - python (python3)

-To run test-task execute:
+To run test-task do:

-'cd test-task'
+- cd test-task
-'python3 main.py [-h] branch1 branch2'
+- python3 main.py [-h] branch1 branch2
 arguments:
 - -h - for help (optional)
 - branch1 and branch2 - allowed branch names are: sisyphus, p9 or p10